anexpia/TextWrapper/README.md

 - Width: number - Width of all text
 - Height: number - Height of all text
 - Lines: {Lineinfo} - Array containing Width, Height, and Content of each line.
-- CharacterOffsets: {Vector2}? - Array containing Vector2 offset of each character position provided in `CharactersToFind`, original order of the array is preserved and positions past string length are discarded.
+- CharacterOffsets: {vector}? - Array containing vector offset of each character position provided in `CharactersToFind`, original order of the array is preserved and positions past string length are discarded. **Z** component of the vector is height of the line the character is in.

 If you provide CharactersToFind, it should be an array containing **character positions**.
 > [!WARNING]